stgisi414/Learntube/bugs.md

 ## UI/UX Enhancements

--   **Landing Page After Curation**: After the user clicks "Curate Lesson," the main content area should expand.
-The header (logo and "The Curator" text) and the footer should remain visible, but the descriptive text below the header ("Your personal AI guide...", "AI-Powered Content", etc.) should be removed to provide more space for the lesson input section.
+-   ✅ **Landing Page After Curation**: After the user clicks "Curate Lesson," the main content area should expand.
+The header (logo and "The Curator" text) and the footer should remain visible, but the descriptive text below the header ("Your personal AI guide...", "AI-Powered Content", etc.) should be removed to provide more space for the lesson input section. **[COMPLETED]**
+-   **Lesson Progress Bar Placement**: The lesson progress bar should be positioned above and outside the lesson container, not inside the container header.
+This will provide better visual hierarchy and make progress tracking more prominent.
 -   **Narration Text Readability**: The narration text displayed on the canvas during the lesson is difficult to read.
 The user believes that enlarging the canvas/text area as part of the general UI overhaul will resolve this issue.
 -   **Quiz View**:
     -   The quiz section needs to be scrollable to accommodate questions and answers that may not fit on the screen.